JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 administrative permissions to install NSight Compute, the `runfile` downloaded from the NVIDIA home page can be executed as a regular user.

+##### Kernel sources only report `File not found`

+When profiling a remote application, NSight Compute will not be able to find the sources of kernels, and instead show `File not found` errors in the Source view.
+Although it is possible to point NSight Compute to a local version of the remote file, it is recommended to enable "Auto-Resolve Remote Source File" in the global Profile preferences (Tools menu
+> Preferences).
+With that option set to "Yes", clicking the "Resolve" button will automatically download and use the remote version of the requested source file.

 ##### `Could not load library "libpcre2-8`

 This is caused by an incompatibility between Julia and NSight Compute, and should be fixed